lewagon/data-setup/_partials/keep_current.md

 ## GitHub

-Verify that GitHub works and that you have access to the Le Wagon repositories
+Verify that you have access to the Le Wagon public GitHub repositories

 ``` bash
 cd ~/code/<YOUR_GITHUB_NICKNAME>/